jedipunkz/openstack_folsom_deploy/README.md

 fig.3 all in one with nova-network

+#### OS Install

+Please make disk partition such as /dev/sda6.
+Script make this disk partition to use by Cinder.

 #### Set up network interfaces

 Set up your network configurations to use static ip address.